shaharx/alfred/README.md

 If docker is installed, the -n --new flag will set up a new docker container with a default image or the image the will be specified with the -i --image flag.

-Run the command 'alfred db set --templates' to get templates for the db set commands for the supported databases

 Setting the database will also download (if not cached) and deploy the jdbc logger, and will run the required inital queries on the database itself.
 You can specify a connector version to download using the -c flag or use default versions by not specifying anything.
 The --skipQuery flag can be passed to skip running the queries in the database and the database username and password will not be necessary and the --skipSettings flag can be passed to skip setting the database in Artifactory